Back

 They have a clear SEO migration process.
 Any studio worth hiring should be able to explain exactly how they handle redirects, URL preservation, and indexability.
 If they are vague about this, your search traffic is at risk.

 They separate migration from redesign.
 These are two different scopes with different risks.
-A good expert will be clear about which one you need and will not conflate them to inflate the project.
+A good expert will be clear about which one you need.

 They can explain their process for handoff.
-After the migration, your team needs to be able to use the site.
 A good studio builds Webflow sites that non-developers can actually maintain.

 Red flags to watch for